linq2db/linq2db.EntityFrameworkCore/README.md

    // linq queries using linq2db extensions
 }
 ```
-You can use all `LINQ To DB` extension functions in your EF linq queries, but ensure you have called `ToLinqToDB()` function before materializing objects for synchronous methods.
+You can use all `LINQ To DB` extension functions in your EF linq queries.
+Just ensure you have called `ToLinqToDB()` function before materializing objects for synchronous methods.

-Since EF Core have defined it's own asynchronous methods, we have to duplicate them to avoid collisions.
+Since EF Core have defined it's own asynchronous methods, we have to duplicate them to avoid naming collisions.
 Async methods have the same name but tith `LinqToDB` suffix.
-For example `ToListAsyncLinqToDB()`, `SumAsyncLinqToDB()`, ect.
+E.g. `ToListAsyncLinqToDB()`, `SumAsyncLinqToDB()`, ect.
 ```cs
 using (var ctx = CreateAdventureWorksContext())
 {